Boulder Valley School District

 Appeal

-The investigation is closed after the decision-maker issues a decision unless either party appeals the decision within 10 days by making a written request to the decision-maker detailing why the decision should be reconsidered.
+The investigation is closed after the decision-maker issues a decision unless either party appeals the decision within 10 school days (students) or work days (employees) by making a written request to the decision-maker detailing why the decision should be reconsidered.
 Grounds for appeal shall be limited in accordance with applicable law, to:

 Both parties shall receive written notice of any appeal and shall have the opportunity to submit written statements either in support of or challenging the written determination.
-The Superintendent or designee shall have up to ten (10) school days to arrange for and hold a meeting with each of the parties if the party so desires.
-Following the meeting, the Superintendent or designee shall have ten (10) school days to provide a written decision to the parties.
+The School District Administrator responding to the Appeal or their designee shall have up to ten (10) school days to arrange for and hold a meeting with each of the parties if the party so desires.
+Following the meeting, the School District Administrator or designee shall have ten (10) school days to provide a written decision to the parties.
 Appeal decisions defer to the original decision, making changes to the determination only when there is clear error and to the sanction(s)/responsive action(s) only if there is a compelling justification to do so.
-The Superintendent or designee may 1) affirm the written determination; 2) overturn the written determination, or 3) send the report back for additional investigation.
+The School District Administrator or designee may 1) affirm the written determination; 2) overturn the written determination, or 3) send the report back for additional investigation.
 The Superintendent or designee’s decision to affirm or overturn the report is final.

 Notice and Training